-Centuries before someone first uttered the words “sharing economy,” the steady rise of cities embodied both the principles and promise of that phrase.
+enturies before someone first uttered the words “collaborating on market trade,” the steady rise of cities fully embodied each the principles and promise of that phrase.
 The reason more than half the people on earth now live in urban areas is the advantages that come from sharing resources, infrastructure and lives with other people.
 Essential commons belonging to all of us, ranging from transportation systems to public health safeguards to plentiful social connections, are easier to create and maintain in a populated area.
 Think about typical urban dwellers.
 They are more likely to live in an apartment building or shared household (saving on heating, utilities, original construction costs and other expenses), walk or take transit (saving the environment as well as money), know a wide range of people (expanding their circle of friends and colleagues), and encounter new experiences (increasing their knowledge and skills).
 Access to these opportunities for sharing offers economic, social, environmental and educational rewards.

 The suburbs were designed as a landscape to maximize consumption that worked against sharing of any kind.